 26. Suppose there was a 4% decrease in the price of a good, and as a result, the expenditure on the good increased by 2%.
 What can you say about the elasticity of demand?

-NCERT Solution for Class 12 Economics Chapter 2 – Theory of Consumer Behaviour gives a brief presentation about the concept.
-This chapter 2 explains different terminologies that are used in the subject Economics and about the mindset of a consumer while purchasing the goods.
-Like –
+NCERT Solutions for Class 12 Economics Chapter 2 – Theory of Consumer Behaviour gives an insight into the concept by helping you work out the answers.
+Chapter 2 explains different terminologies that are used in the subject of Economics and about the mindset of a consumer while purchasing goods.
+Terms like the following are explained:

 - Marginal utility – Marginal utility is the additional contentment a buyer gains from purchasing one more unit of a good or service.
 Marginal utility is a significant economic topic because economists use it to regulate how much of a commodity a consumer will purchase.

-NCERT Solutions for Class 12 Economics Chapter 2 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned are the illustrations for Class 12 CBSE syllabus.
+NCERT Solutions for Class 12 Economics Chapter 2 provides a broad range of illustrative examples, which help the students to comprehend and learn quickly.
+The above-mentioned are the illustrations for the Class 12 CBSE syllabus.
 For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information and the best learning experience.